 7. Shower Before Getting in the Water

-Showering after visiting a water park or pool is a given.
-Showering before is an often overlooked water park safety tip that helps keep the water clean and reduces the risk of spreading germs.
+Showering after visiting a water park or pool is a standard practice, but showering before entering the water is an often overlooked water park safety tip that helps keep the water clean and reduces the risk of spreading germs.

 8. Stay Home If You’re Sick